atrex66/stepper-ninja/docs/INSTALL.md

 make
 ```

-This generates `stepper-ninja.uf2` (for flashing the Pico).
+This generates `stepper-ninja-picoX-W5XXX.uf2` (for flashing the Pico, X-s is depend of cmake defs).

 ### 4. Flash the Pico

 - Connect the Pico in BOOTSEL mode (hold BOOTSEL, plug in USB).
 - If you are using the pico with other firmware use flash_nuke to erase previous data from the flash memory
-- Copy `stepper-ninja.uf2` to the Pico’s mass storage device.
+- Copy `stepper-ninja-picoX-W5XXX.uf2` to the Pico’s mass storage device.
 - The Pico reboots and runs the firmware.

 ---